someengineering/fixinventory/docs/source/index.rst

     :target: https://github.com/someengineering/resoto

-What is resoto?
+What is Resoto?
 ***************

 The official `GitHub repository can be found here <https://github.com/someengineering/resoto>`_.

-resoto indexes resources, captures dependencies and maps out your infrastructure in an understandable graph.
+Resoto indexes resources, captures dependencies and maps out your infrastructure in an understandable graph.
 The graph contains metrics for each resource.

 Developers and SREs can **search the graph with a query language**, and create **alerting and clean-up workflows**.

 Metrics can be aggregated and exported to a time series database like Prometheus.

-Is resoto the tool I am looking for?
+Is Resoto the tool I am looking for?
 ------------------------------------

 If you ever